 Minke whales are not listed as "endangered" under the Endangered Species Act and are not considered "depleted" under the MMPA.
-The greatest uncertainty in their status is whether entanglement in commercial gillnets and ship strikes could have reduced this relatively small population.
-Because of this, the status of the west-coast stock is considered "unknown".
-The annual mortality and serious injury due to fisheries (1.3/yr) and ship strikes (0.0/yr) is less than the calculated PBR for this stock (3.5), so they are not considered a "strategic" stock under the MMPA.
-Fishery mortality is not less than 10% of the PBR; therefore, total fishery mortality is not approaching zero mortality and serious injury rate.
-There is no information on trends in the abundance of this stock.
-Harmful algal blooms are a habitat concern for minke whales and at least one death along the U.S. west coast has been attributed to domoic acid toxicity resulting from the consumption of northern anchovy prey items (Fire et al. 2010).
+The annual mortality and serious injury due to fisheries (0.59/yr) and vessel strikes (0.0/yr) is less than the calculated PBR for this stock (4.1), so they are not considered a "strategic" stock under the MMPA.
+Estimated fishery mortality is not less than 10% of the PBR; therefore, total fishery mortality is not approaching zero mortality and serious injury rate.
+Trends in the abundance of this stock are unknown.
+Harmful algal blooms are a habitat concern for minke whales and at least one death along the U.S. west coast has been attributed to domoic acid toxicity resulting from the consumption of northern anchovy prey (Fire et al. 2010).
 Increasing levels of anthropogenic sound in the world's oceans has been suggested to be a habitat concern for whales, particularly for baleen whales that may communicate using low-frequency sound (Croll et al. 2002).
-Behavioral changes associated with exposure to simulated mid-frequency sonar, including no change in behavior, cessation of feeding, increased swimming speeds, and movement away from simulated sound sources has been documented in tagged blue whales (Goldbogen et al. 2013), but it is unknown if minke whales respond in the same manner to such sounds.
+Behavioral changes associated with exposure to simulated midfrequency sonar, including no change in behavior, cessation of feeding, increased swimming speeds, and movement away from simulated sound sources has been documented in tagged blue whales (Goldbogen et al. 2013), but it is unknown if minke whales respond in the same manner to such sounds.